navisbio/AACT_MCP/README.md

 A structured PostgreSQL database makes it far easier to **aggregate, combine, and summarize** clinical trial data in any way you need.
 And for AI-assisted analysis, SQL is a standard that LLMs handle extremely well — fewer mistakes, less context to manage, better performance, and lower cost compared to parsing bespoke API responses.

-> **Note:** This is an independent, third-party wrapper.
+> **Note:** This is an independent, third-party integration.
 It is not affiliated with or endorsed by the [Clinical Trials Transformation Initiative (CTTI)](https://ctti-clinicaltrials.org) or Duke University.
-AACT is a publicly available database — see the [AACT case study](https://connects.ctti-clinicaltrials.org/show/57.pdf) for background.
+However, we released a case study with CTTI on integrating their database with Claude - see [AACT case study](https://connects.ctti-clinicaltrials.org/show/57.pdf).

 ## Tools